jhoncarter7/AtoZrealestate/README.md

 ## Additional Information

-- **Contributing:** Interested in contributing?
-Please follow our [Contribution Guidelines](CONTRIBUTING.md).
 - **Issues:** Check out the [Issue Tracker](https://github.com/jhoncarter7/AtoZrealestate/issues) to report or find existing issues.
 - **License:** This project is licensed under the [MIT License](LICENSE).

-## Connect With Us

-Join our community and stay updated with the latest project developments.
-Feel free to star the repository and share your experiences!

 **#MERNStack #WebDevelopment #RealEstateApp #FullStackDevelopment #JavaScript #React #MongoDB #NodeJS #JWTAuthentication**